 The food itself there is very authentic.
 To have the best of the place, try snagging in one of the private room down-stair where one can happily drop the slippers, settle down to the low seating and discover the beauty and help yourself with thinly sliced meat cooked on a hot stone at your table, accented with just a sprinkling of spring onions and a variety of side dish.
 But for this one has to have a reservation done else chances of getting the traditional or private sitting is doubtful.
-They also serves a variety of Japanese like sake known as ‘’SOJU‘’ and ‘’Makgeolli’’.
+They also serve a variety of Japanese like sake known as ‘’SOJU‘’ and ‘’Makgeolli’’.

 Categorical Eat – Pham

 Anyone who wants to dig-into Italian food, (Diggin) this place is right there at Anand Lok, opposite Gargi College.
 Highly recommended for early Sunday morning breakfast with your loved ones over a cup of hot coffee served with a plate of weekend gossips.
-A bright, colourful and cheerful dine out area.
+A bright, colorful and cheerful dine out area.
 A chilly windy morning is best to enjoy the lovely café.
 They have both indoors and outdoors sitting.
 If you want to enjoy the decorative lights, you can visit during the evening times.
 No extra service tax/ GST/SGST incurred apart from the food bill served but the food is expensive though.
 They have a leafy terrace sitting as well.
-I personally love this place as it somehow get me connected to nature with all the greeneries they had put up.
-Looking forward to take closed one soon.
+I personally love this place as it somehow gets me connected to nature with all the greeneries they had put up.
+Looking forward to taking closed one soon.
 Food bloggers, you may consider blogging about this place.

 If you’re a foodie and love exploring places in Delhi, you must have been to Cha Bar, Connaught Place at least once.
-A Perfect place for your morning coffee and conversation, evening times is again too crowded and loud nevertheless one can always have some great time here.
+A perfect place for your morning coffee and conversation, evening times is again too crowded and loud nevertheless one can always have some great time here.
 The food is tasty too and comes in an affordable price unlike other fancy restaurant.
 Special love for hot muffins and tea cake on your plate then this is where you should hop in.
 The interior and ambience is brilliant.
 In-fact I will say it is a heaven for book lovers.
 Been looking for such place and finally I get to be here.
-Once you serve your tummy full you can (should) buy some books, after all who doesn’t like books.
-Also visiting a book café and not getting a hold on one, na na …….not happening at all (at-least not me).
+Once you serve your tummy full you can (should) buy some books, after all, who doesn’t like books.
+Also visiting a book café and not getting a hold on one, na na …….not happening at all (at least not me).

 Soda bottle Opener

 Looking for “light on your pocket & great for your taste” Korean restaurant, then LITTLE SEOUL is right there waiting for you at Humayunpur, Safdardung Enclave.
-A small sitting area not fancy enough like that of Gung/ Busan/ Gangnam/ Koris – where most Korean lovers goes to.
-For those of you concern with privacy and looking for a quiet and meaningful conversation, you have it right here.
-Just a minute walk from parking area.
+A small sitting area not fancy enough like that of Gung/ Busan/ Gangnam/ Koris – where most Korean lovers go to.
+For those of you concerned with privacy and looking for a quiet and meaningful conversation, you have it right here.
+Just a minute walk from the parking area.
 Korean Sam Gyeopsal, hot pot and other Korean cuisines are available.

 Apart from the above places mentioned, there are many more waiting to be explored.
-And each place I have been has given me a different opinion and experience and it hold a special place within me.
+And each place I have been had given me a different opinion and experience and it holds a special place within me.
 It is not just the food, ambiance or service the place provides but what most keep me connected is the people I have been with.
 Truly our choices in everything can tell us a small excerpt about a person.
 So pay attention!!